 - Malaria (advice on malaria prophylaxes for Nepal varies, depending on itinerary but also country of residence, please show you doctor your travel itinerary)

-Check with your health and/or travel insurance if costs for travel vaccinations and malaria prophylaxes will be reimbursed.
+Check with your health and/or travel insurance if costs for travel vaccinations will be reimbursed.

-If you are bringing other medication into the country, ask your pharmacy to provide you with a list of subscribed medication.
+If you are bringing other medication into the country, make sure these medications are permitted and ask your pharmacy to provide you with a list of subscribed medication.

 The hotels are comfortable and all have private bathrooms and usually air conditioning.
 Because the exact accommodation can vary depending on the date and group size, we do not send a list.
 As a general example, rooms will look something like this:

-Our advertised prices are based on rooms shared with 2 people.
-You can choose to have your own room, we will charge you the single's supplement as specified below.
+Our advertised prices are based on double occupancy.
+If you travel alone and would like to have your own room, we will charge you the single's supplement as specified below.
 If you would like to share a room we will try to find another traveler of the same sex to share your room with.
 At the time of booking we will charge you the single's supplement, this will be reimbursed if we find a roommate for you.
 The single's supplement for this travel is € 170,-.

 Rooms are generally fitted with two single beds, unless otherwise requested.